Carla Faria: Early life and education

 Faria is from Belém.
 She studied physics at the University of São Paulo.
 She worked with Vanderlei Bagnato on cold matter and atom trapping.
 Her masters dissertation considered magneto-optical traps.
 She joined the Max Born Institute for Nonlinear Optics and Short Pulse Spectroscopy in Berlin, where she was supervised by Wolfgang Sandner.
 Faria joined the Max Planck Institute for Physics in 1999.
 She held postdoctoral positions at TU Wien, Leibniz University Hannover and Max Born Institute.
 Her early work considered the time profiles of high harmonic generation.

 Research and career

 Faria joined City University of London as a Research Fellow in 2005 and was made an EPSRC Advanced Lecturer in 2006.
 She contributed to the 2007 book Progress in Ultrafast Intense Laser Science II.
 In 2007 she moved to University College London.
 She is a member of the Atomic, Molecular, Optical and Positron Physics group.
 Her research considers laser fields that have stronger intensities than 1013 Wcm−2.
 At these intensities, there is laser-induced scattering of electrons with their parent ions.
 Faria studies the temporal and spatial interference of these.
 She uses strong-laser physics in solid-state electronic devices, in plasma physics and as X-ray sources.
 She was made a Professor of Physics in October 2018.

 Awards

 In 2021, Faria was awarded the Joseph Thomson Medal and Prize for her "contributions to the theory of strong-field laser-matter interactions".

+She was named as a 2025 Fellow of Optica, "for outstanding and sustained contributions to the theory of laser-matter interaction, and for extraordinary and innovative outreach efforts".